Sōya (PL107): Museum ship

 Sōya was fully decommissioned in 1978.
 Her last mission was a farewell tour to communities she had served, including the port of Hakodate, and photographs exist from this period of well-wishers swarming the ship before her departure.
 In 1979, Sōya was moored alongside at the Museum of Maritime Science, Tokyo, and remains open to the public as a museum ship, open daily and generally closed only when typhoons threaten Tokyo.
 She remains in largely original condition.
 Her propellers have been removed and placed on deck, but her interior is largely intact from Antarctic exploration days.
 As a result of modifications made in the 1950s, though, her superstructure has changed considerably from her appearance during World War II.
 Gone are the tall funnel and aft crane assembly, while the addition of a helicopter landing deck and higher forward gunwales give her a beefier appearance than the cargo ship she started out as.

+Her nickname "The Miraculous Ship" (奇跡の船, Kiseki no Fune) was given by Ryōichi Sasakawa (then Museum of Maritime Science's director), calling her "A miraculous ship of great fortune that makes the impossible, possible" (不可能を可能にした強運と奇跡の船) when she becomed a museum ship.